astudentinearth/drama-llama/growthway-landing/README.md

 ## 📄 License

-This project is part of the Groowy platform.
+This project is part of the groowy platform.
 See the main project repository for licensing information.